-If your product description elicits a strong and positive reaction in the customer, they’re much more likely to purchase it from your online store.
+If you write product descriptions that elicit a strong and positive reaction in the potential customer, they’re much more likely to purchase it from your online shop.

 There’s a lot of buzz around what copywriters and marketers call power words.
 These are persuasive words that trigger a psychological or emotional response, such as “bargain”, “cost-effective”, “rich”, “treasure”, “optimized,” etc.